talek/obvious-resize/README.md

 # Obvious Resize

-A plugin for easy resizing of Vim windows.
+This plugin aims to provide an easy way of resizing Vim windows/splits.
+It may also seamlessly integrate with tmux, when the same resize keys are used.

 Just add the following into your .vimrc file:

 ```
 noremap <silent> <C-Up> :<C-U>ObviousResizeUp<CR>